Maximum work = -∆Grxn = -(∆Hrxn – T∆Srxn)

 Thermodynamic difference between the calorimeter and the electrochemical cell

-With this background, let’s now consider the thermodynamics of the electrochemical cell as a means to assign the variables in Gibbs’ maximum work equation to Type I and II energy changes and so position ourselves to gain insight into the physical meaning of T∆Srxn (see illustration below).
+With this background, let’s now consider the thermodynamics of the electrochemical cell as a means to assign the variables in Gibbs’ maximum work equation to Type I and system-structure energy changes and so position ourselves to gain insight into the physical meaning of T∆Srxn (see illustration below).
 Once converted into energy units, the cell voltage difference quantifies the maximum work possible for the chemical reaction, for if you ran the wire through a motor, you could employ the voltage difference to lift a weight and generate useful work.
 This voltage difference reflects a difference in orbital electron energies (Type I).
 Recall earlier that maximum work is defined as -∆Grxn.
 Thus, the physical meaning of -∆Grxn can be understood based on Type I energy changes.

-This now leaves us with the T∆Srxn term in Gibbs’ equation and also with Type II energy changes.
+This now leaves us with the T∆Srxn term in Gibbs’ equation and also with system-structure energy changes.
 These two must be linked as they’re the only terms remaining.
 But how?
 And how are they, in turn, connected with the electrochemical process?
 Again, I couldn’t find the answer to these questions in my references.
 Fortunately, Gibbs guided me toward a hypothesis.